-Goretti Horgan is Policy Director of ARK, and a lecturer in Social Policy at Ulster University.
+Goretti Horgan is Policy Director of ARK, and a senior lecturer in Social Policy at Ulster University.
 Her research interests are child rights and women’s rights, especially child poverty, welfare reform and poverty among disabled people.

 Her main research interests are in quantitative methods, monitoring children's opinions on issues that are important to them, children's health-related quality of life and the mental health of children and young people.